LorenzoCampos/ProyectoConcejo/backend-api/README.md

 ## TODO LIST

-- Add time expire session token
+- Add expiration time for session tokens

 ## Resouces

-For basic API resouces
+For basic API resources:
  - sanctum

-For email verification and reset password
+For email verification and password resetting:
  - Laravel Breeze

 For roles and permissions: